 Speaking of opens, clicks, and unsubscribes, you know who does do those things?
 Your customers do, which you could learn from your analytics tools, especially if the tools utilize data from your email service providers.

 In our opinion, currently available panel offerings are jacks of all trades, masters of none.
 In other words, they don’t excel at anything they purport to do.
 They cannot provide a consistent baseline for new subscriber deliverability, nor can they provide nearly the holistic view a sender’s own analytics can when it comes to engagement.

 Sound the alarm and chase the ambulance!

 Have you ever received a call or a fancy PowerPoint presentation from an overly ambitious salesperson claiming your inbox rate is low based on email panel data?
 We know many who have.
-In fact, just last week a Fortune 100 company was told they had over 40% spam placement at Gmail when they know their inbox rate to be near perfect.
+In fact, just last week a Fortune 100 company was told they had more than 40% spam placement at Gmail, when they know their inbox rate to be near perfect.

 So what now?

 Again, we believe email panel data is attractive in theory, but not in today’s practice.
 We fully support data and tools that increase transparency and improve the email sender-receiver relationship, when these tools are unbiased and can be consistently relied upon.
 We simply don’t believe the current generation of offerings are accurate, nor effective, tools for marketers.
 Given what we now know about these data sets, we challenge the industry put a stop to the spread of inaccurate information.
 And for the consumers of this data, we recommend taking a more objective approach to how you use and interpret this data, given the way it’s collected and uncertainty of its accuracy.

 You may also like...